s-handyside/mcp-server-atlassian-confluence/README.md

 2. It launches a web UI (typically at `http://localhost:5173`).
 3. Use the UI to test Confluence tools, view requests/responses, and check errors.

+## Versioning Note

+This project follows semantic versioning independently from other MCP servers in the same family (like the Jira MCP server).
+Version differences between these projects are expected and reflect their individual development cycles and feature implementations.

 ## License

 [ISC](https://opensource.org/licenses/ISC)